 In the century before the Norman Conquest of England, Normandy gradually emerged as a powerful player in the politics of northern Europe.
 Meanwhile, the language of the Normans underwent a major transition.
 The original Scandinavian language of the Normans gave way to a unique French dialect.
-In this episode, we explore the rise of Normandy, and we examine the changing language of the Normans.
+In this episode, we explore the rise of Normandy and examine the changing language of the Normans.
 We also examine the legacy of the Norman vocabulary on Modern English.

 The Normandy of William the Conqueror was a product of the feudal age of Western Europe.
 In this episode, we explore the history of feudalism, and we examine words associated with feudalism which entered the English language.
 We also look at the early history of Normandy to see how it fits into the feudal puzzle.
 Along the way, we examine certain aspects of Norman French, and we explore some of the differences between the Norman French dialect and the standard Old French spoken in places like Paris.